 The carrying amount of debts to credit institutions approximates their fair value.
 The loans are benchmarked to Euribor, with periodic reset features of up to six months.
+These loans are secured by the concession assets (note 5).

-Set out below is a maturity schedule for the contracts in force at 31 December 2011 and 2010:
+Set out below is a maturity schedule for the contracts in force at 31 December 2012 and 2011: